poelstra/ts-stream/README.md

 will look like.
 Experiments are being performed to model certain real-world scenarios, fine-tuning the API as we go.

-Some things are likely to change, such as the 'grouping'/naming of certain functionality (especially Stream and Transform and their `map` etc).
-Things like forEach() might return the Stream or result of `ended()` for more easy chaining, etc.
-Then, there's some tricky corner cases with regards to handling of errors in the face of e.g. `abort()`.
+There's some tricky corner cases with regards to handling of errors in the face of e.g. `abort()`.
 Various TODO's are sprinkled through the code with ideas to handle such cases.
+A number of methods are still marked as experimental (and basically undocumented nor unit-tested).
+They need to be refined (probably by making a few examples with them) or removed.
+Also some smaller things may change, such as the 'grouping'/naming of certain functionality (especially Stream and Transform and their `map` etc).

 Feedback on what you like and dislike about the API is welcome!
 Just file an issue on the Github project!